This vinegar-based Carolina BBQ sauce has just five ingredients and is ready in ten minutes. It's perfect for slow-cooked ribs!

 Variations

-- You can add dry mustard to the sauce - I like to add ½ teaspoon.
-Or a tablespoon of Dijon mustard.
+- You can add dry mustard to the sauce - I like to add ½ teaspoon - or a tablespoon of Dijon mustard.

-- Add ½ teaspoon of garlic powder.
+- Sometimes, I add ½ teaspoon of garlic powder.

 - The slow cooking caramelizes the meat and creates subtle notes of sweetness, even without the addition of a sweetener.
 But if you'd like, you can add 1-2 teaspoons of any sweetener (or the equivalent in stevia).

-- You simply place all the ingredients in a jar with a tight-fitting lid.
+Place all the ingredients in a jar with a tight-fitting lid.

-- At this point, you can use the sauce right away in a recipe, or refrigerate it until ready to use.
-Shake the jar again before using the sauce.
+Let the sauce sit and rest for about 30 minutes to allow the flavors to meld.
+At this point, you can use the sauce immediately in a recipe or refrigerate it until ready to use and for up to two weeks.
+Shake the jar again before using.

 Serving Suggestions

-This sauce is perfect with slow-cooked ribs.
+This sauce is perfect with slow-cooked ribs, as shown in the photo below.
 Last night, I made ribs.
-I used my recipe for oven-baked ribs, but instead of using a tomato-based bbq sauce, I basted the ribs with this Carolina bbq sauce.
+I used my recipe for oven-baked ribs, but instead of using a tomato-based sugar-free BBQ sauce, I basted the ribs with this vinegar-based sauce.
+The ribs were phenomenal!
+Fall-off-the-bone tender and so flavorful, with just the right amount of heat.
+They were not vinegary at all.
+They were delicious - just like those ribs at The Pit restaurant in 2013.

 Recipe Card

-Carolina BBQ Sauce
+Carolina BBQ Sauce Recipe

 Ingredients